 Is it Illegal to Take Petoskey Stones?

-This question was discussed by Mlive with a National Park Ranger.
+Mlive discussed the question with a National Park Ranger.
 His suggestion was sound.
-Andrew Blake, acting chief ranger at Sleeping Bear Dunes National Park in Empire, advised against rock hunting in national parks.
+Andrew Blake, acting chief ranger at Sleeping Bear Dunes National Lakeshore in Empire, advised against rock hunting in national parks.
 Collecting anything within the park is prohibited, and anyone caught doing so will face a hefty fine.
 “We mostly educate individuals and provide warnings, but we do issue tickets on occasion,” Blake explained.
 If you take any fossils or wood, you will be fined at least $325.
-At state parks, you are permitted to collect up to 25 pounds of rocks for each person.
+However, in Michigan State Parks, you are permitted to collect up to 25 pounds of rocks for each person.